SonarSource/sonar-ui-common/README.md

 ## What to improve

+- [ ] Add a global index file
+- [ ] Expose sonar-ui-common from sonar-web to reduce bundle size from extensions, currently it's duplicated in every extensions.
+Also it should help with theming and allows us to remove most of the call to ThemeProvider.
+- [ ] Better management of theming (currently all extensions needs to reference the theme file from sonar-web in their build)
 - [ ] CSS of component based on theme (we currently rely on the fact that all usage of sonar-ui-common also compile CSS of components with the correct CSS custom properties setup)
-- [ ] Better management of theming (currently all extensions needs to reference the theme file from sonar-web in their build)
 - [ ] Embbed translations in the lib (currently we rely on the fact that the translation bundle will be made available by sonar-web, the lib can't be started in standalone mode, there would be not translations)
-- [ ] Add a global index file
-- [ ] Expose sonar-ui-common from sonar-web to reduce bundle size from extensions, currently it's duplicated in every extensions
 - [ ] Add release button in burgr
 - [ ] Display failing jobs in burgr